-Chehalis is now home to the most wonderful and brightly colored public bathrooms around.
-Adna artist and clothing designer Emily von Flotow of Organdy Salvage Art and Design has transformed what was once a dark and dreary corner into the most beautiful and colorful depiction of some of the best parts of Chehalis.
+Chehalis is home to the most wonderful and brightly colored public bathrooms around.
+Adna artist and clothing designer Emily von Flotow of Organdy Salvage Art and Design transformed what was once a dark and dreary corner into the most beautiful and colorful depiction of some of the best parts of Chehalis.

 Emily was homeschooled as a young girl.
 Her grandmother, Virginia Watt was a self-taught artist.
 She taught Emily and her siblings with weekly hour-long art lessons.
 “It was my whole world,” says Emily.
 “She taught me how to do stuff but mostly she gave me encouragement.”

 Some of Emily’s favorite memories are nature walks with her grandmother.
 Afterward, they drew what they saw.
 “I didn’t realize it at the time but that had a huge impact on me,” shares Emily.